Portkey-AI/portkey-cookbook/examples/Anyscale_Portkey.md

 * **Requests Tracing**: Understand the journey of each request for optimization.
 * **Custom Tags**: Segment and categorize requests for better insights.

-Just add their relevant headers to your reuqest:
+As simple as adding their relevant headers to your reuqest:

 ```py
 import json